 a multi-part undertaking they began in 1970, combining a parody beauty pageant, mail art and a boutique for General Idea’s works, which, as a 1977 showcard described it, functioned as ‘an idea framing device for arresting attention without throwing away the key’.

-They initiated ‘Imagevirus’ in 1987, continuing the project after Partz and Zontal were diagnosed as HIV positive in 1989 and 1990, respectively.
-A reworking of Robert Indiana’s iconic Love (1966) design that substitutes the word ‘LOVE’ for ‘AIDS’, it emulated the ubiquity of Indiana’s design, mutating from its first iteration as a painting – made for an exhibition in support of the Foundation for AIDS Research – into other forms including sculptures, postage stamps and prints fly-posted around the streets of Amsterdam, Berlin, New York and Toronto.
+They initiated ‘Imagevirus’ in 1987, continuing the project after Partz and Zontal were diagnosed as HIV-positive in 1989 and 1990, respectively.
+A rework- ing of Robert Indiana’s iconic Love (1966) design, which substitutes the word ‘LOVE’ with ‘AIDS’, it emulated the ubiquity of Indiana’s design, mutating from its first iteration as a painting – made for an exhibition in support of the Foundation for AIDS Research – into other forms including sculptures, post- age stamps and prints fly-posted around the streets of Amsterdam, Berlin, New York and Toronto.

 In 2015, AIDS (Wallpaper Installation) (1988) was acquired by Tate; it is currently on show in Tate Modern’s ‘Intimacy, Activism and AIDS’ room.
 By design, the ‘Imagevirus’ disperses and travels, occupying multiple spaces at the same time, and, like a biological virus, it can be present simultaneously in the street, on a train, in a national museum and a commercial gallery.